Cold April weather pattern means more snow, fewer tornadoes over Lower 48

 The configuration of weather patterns, shaped by the jet stream, means that while the eastern two-thirds of the nation is unusually chilly, the West will be rather mild.

-From the Pacific Northwest to Southern California, temperatures are predicted to be about 5 to 10 degrees warmer than normal for the next week.
+From the Pacific Northwest to Southern California, temperatures are predicted to be about five to 10 degrees warmer than normal for the next week.

 More significant than warmth, however, will be the lack of rain.
-The Weather Service Climate Prediction Center’s 6-to-10 and 8-to-14 day outlooks both call for below normal precipitation throughout the West.
+The Weather Service Climate Prediction Center’s 6- to 10-day and 8- to 14-day outlooks both call for below-normal precipitation throughout the West.

 This means drought conditions will persist and, in some areas, worsen, further increasing the wildfire risk as the even hotter, drier summer months approach.